Tristeon/Tristeon3D/README.md

 Tristan Metz - Engine tool programmer (https://tristanmetz.software/)

 # Contribute
-Don't hesitate to contribute.
+We'd love your help!
 You can contribute to the development of Tristeon by:
 * Submitting an issue
 * Submitting a pull request

 # Credits